mariomka/disposable-email-detector/README.md

-# detect-fake-emails
+# Detect disposable emails
-A PHP package to detect fake emails based on GeroldSetz/Mailinator-Domains
+A PHP package to detect disposable emails based on GeroldSetz/Mailinator-Domains.